 An L.A.
 Guide to Second-Story Home Additions

-Adding a second story to your L.A. home can solve a lot of problems.
-Second story additions can add needed square footage to your home, which allows growing families to avoid moving into a different, bigger home.
+Adding a second story to your L.A. home can solve the problem of limited square footage.
+Knowing how to add a home addition in Los Angeles means growing families have an option of not moving into a different, bigger home.
 And it doesn’t impinge on your yard space!

-There’s no doubt that adding a second story is a big undertaking, both financially and in terms of its timeline.
+There’s no doubt that adding another story is a big undertaking, both financially and in terms of its timeline.
 It’s also likely that the renovation will force you to relocate (at least for part of the project.)
 But to balance that out, it can add a lot of value to your home.
 Also, many homeowners find it worthwhile to consider a long-wanted first-floor renovation as well.
-Here, Sweeten outlines the ins and outs of adding a second-story addition to your home:
+Here, we outline the ins and outs of adding a second-story addition to your home.

 How long do second-story additions take?

 - A typical second story that includes a least a bedroom and a bathroom takes at least three to five months, according to Los Angeles-based Sweeten contractor Tami.
 Many elements can increase that time including which county your property is located in, if it is a hillside lot, how much the first floor walls need fortifying as well as how big you want it and other design features.
-If the addition is extensive and complicated, a 12-month timeline is much more feasible, according to Sweeten contractor Shannon also based in L.A.
+If the addition is extensive and complicated, a 12-month timeline is much more feasible, according to Sweeten L.A. contractor Shannon.

 - Since some of your roof will be removed, you should start this type of project in early Spring, said Tami.
 This is so you can ideally have the project completed by the winter, which is the rainy season for L.A.
 Forest fires fueled by the Santa Ana winds—which blow October through April—can also hinder a renovation project in affected areas.

-- Structurally-driven: In L.A., renovating on a hillside lot will take more time and cost more money.
+- If it’s structurally driven: In L.A., renovating on a hillside lot will take more time and cost more money.
 This is especially the case for second-story additions, Shannon said.
 The project will require a soil engineer and a soil report to determine if any additional foundation work needs to be completed to support the addition.

 The walls of any home, regardless of whether it sits on a flat lot or on a hillside, will also need to be assessed and most likely reinforced to support the additional story.
 Your first-floor ceiling which must now do double duty as your second story’s floor also needs added help.
 “This usually requires supporting beams and posts,” said Tami.

-- Client-driven: This means your tastes and what you want or need will have a big impact on your budget, according to Sweeten contractor Tami.
+- If it’s client-driven: This means your tastes and what you want or need will have a big impact on your budget, according to Tami.
 Do you want a bathroom or even a kitchenette?
 Multiple bedrooms?
 How expensive will your finishes be?
 The good news is that, unlike structural elements, the client-driven aspect of your budget is all within your control.